mcorbin/kvert/README.md

 ## Generate EDN from YAML

-You can use `ymlgen` to convert an existing YAML file to EDN.
+You can use `kvert` to convert an existing YAML file to EDN.
 This can help you to get started with the tool by using existing YAML files.
 An example with this file named `pod.yml`:

 ```yaml
 ---